joshtynjala/actionscript-3.0-developers-guide/internationalizing-applications/internationalizing-applications/basics-of-internationalizing-applications.md

 Resource Bundle
 A stored set of locale-specific elements that are created for a locale in which an application is used.
-A resource bundle typically contains all text elements in the application’s user interface.
+A resource bundle typically contains all text elements in the application's user interface.
 Within the bundle, these elements are translated into the appropriate language for the given locale.
 It can also contain other settings that alter the layout or behavior of the user interface for a specific locale.
 A resource bundle can contain other media types, or